 (“Sareum” or the “Company”)

-Cambridge, UK, 15 December 2020 – Sareum Holdings plc (AIM: SAR), the specialist drug development company delivering targeted small molecule therapeutics to improve the treatment of cancer and autoimmune diseases, will hold its Annual General Meeting today, at 10:00 a.m. via the virtual Investor Meet Company platform.
+Cambridge, UK, 16 December 2021 – Sareum Holdings plc (AIM: SAR), the specialist drug development company delivering targeted small molecule therapeutics to improve the treatment of autoimmune diseases and cancer, will hold its Annual General Meeting (“AGM”) today at 10.00 a.m. at The City Centre, 80 Basinghall Street, London EC2V 5AG.
+The AGM will also be relayed as a live webcast via the Investor Meet Company (IMC) platform.

-As previously announced, shareholders wishing to join the AGM remotely and participate in the Q&A session should register with IMC at: www.investormeetcompany.com/sareum-holdings-plc/register-investor.
+As announced on 7 December 2021, shareholders wishing to join the AGM remotely and participate in the Q&A session should register with IMC at: www.investormeetcompany.com/sareum-holdings-plc/register-investor.

 At the AGM, the Company’s Non-Executive Chairman, Dr Stephen Parker, will make the following statement:

 “The Board is pleased with the progress Sareum has made in the past 12 months, despite this being a challenging period for business due to the ongoing impact of Covid-19.
 SDC-1801 continues to advance towards first clinical trials and we believe the Company to be in a robust position financially following several share subscriptions by high-net-worth individuals during 2021.
 In addition, the Board is highly optimistic about the future of its out-licensed asset SRA737, which is expected to enter new clinical trials in 2022 under the guidance of Sierra Oncology, the licence holder for this exciting candidate.